 Conflict & Resolution

-Your brain treats challenges to deeply held beliefs as existential threats, which is why rational argument almost never resolves deep conflict.
+Your brain treats challenges to deeply held beliefs the same way it treats physical threats, and that's why rational argument almost never resolves deep conflict.

 Conflict & Resolution